 The capital cost of the project is £188.8 million - a reduction from the original budget of £193 million, thanks to determined efforts to keep costs down.
 It is being funded mainly through a Government loan scheme which gives local authorities preferential rates.

-The Council’s construction partner for the Library of Birmingham is Midlands-based Carillion; the project manager is Capita Symonds.
+The Council’s construction partner for the Library of Birmingham was Midlands-based Carillion; the project manager was Capita Symonds.